Surya Namaskar

 Surya Namaskar step-9

 Equestrian Pose (Ashwa Sanchalanasana): Turn into equestrian pose from adho mukha svanasana.
 Repeat the step (4) again but with the opposite side.
-Inhale, bring your left foot forward and place it between your hands and then rest your left knee on the ground.
+Inhale, bring your left foot forward and place it between your hands, and then rest your left knee on the ground.
 Look upward towards the ceiling.

 Equestrian Pose (Ashwa Sanchalanasana)

-Step 10:-
+Step 10:

 Surya Namaskarstep – 10,11,12

 Hand to Foot Pose (Hasta Padasana): Gently bring your right foot next to your left foot.
-Keeping the position of your hands intact, lift your body upward and slowly come into an Hasta Padasana Posture.
+Keeping the position of your hands intact, lift your body upward and slowly come into a Hasta Padasana Posture.

 Hand to Foot Pose (Hasta Padasana)

-Step 11: Raise arm Pose (Hasta Uttanasana): Take a deep inhalation, stretch your arms up overhead, slightly arch your back.
+Step 11: Raise arm Pose (Hasta Uttanasana): Take a deep inhalation, stretch your arms up overhead, and slightly arch your back.
 Try to stretch your body upward instead of backward and keep your biceps close to your ears.

 Raise arm Pose (Hasta Uttanasana)

-Step 12:-
+Step 12:

-Mountain Pose (Tadasana): Finally, exhale, bring your arms down and stand upright in a relaxed manner.
+Mountain Pose (Tadasana): Finally, exhale, bring your arms down, and stand upright in a relaxed manner.
 Feel the positive vibrations within your body and mind.
 Experience unparalleled serenity and refreshment.

 Mountain Pose (Tadasana)

-1. Improves Blood Circulation of the Body :-
+1. Improves Blood Circulation of the Body:

 Due to the active process of inhalation and exhalation, the lungs are constantly ventilated and the blood remains oxygenated.
 It’s a great way of detoxing your body and helping it get rid of excess carbon dioxide and other toxic gases

-2. Your Mantra to Weight loss:-
+2. Your Mantra to Weight Loss:

 When done at a fast pace, it is a great cardiovascular workout that stretches the abdominal muscles while simultaneously helping you reduce excess weight around your stomach.
 The asanas also result in toning your arms, abs and giving great flexibility to your spine.
 Moreover, It helps to strengthen your entire skeletal system including your ligaments

-3. Promotes a Regular Menstrual Cycle:-
+3. Promotes a Regular Menstrual Cycle:

 If you’re facing the problem of an irregular menstrual cycle, these asanas will help you suppress this irregularity and if practiced daily, it ensures an easy childbirth

-4. Benefits your Skin and Hair :-
+4. Benefits your Skin and Hair:

 By incorporating it into your routine it will keep you youthful and healthy even in old age.
-It improves your blood circulation and aids in bringing back the glow on your face; preventing the onset of wrinkles, making your skin look ageless and radiant.
+It improves your blood circulation and aids in bringing back the glow on your face; preventing the onset of wrinkles, and making your skin look ageless and radiant.
 It also prevents hair loss and the aging of hai

-5. Anti-anxiety and Calming Properties :-
+5. Anti-anxiety and Calming Properties:

 Surya Namaskar helps to improve memory and the nervous system.
 Moreover, it stabilizes the activity of the endocrine and thyroid glands, thereby reducing anxiety and inducing the sensation of complete calmness and tranquility.

-Bodily Weakness:-
+Bodily Weakness:

 Since this is an involved yoga sequence, care should be taken if one has general body weakness or muscle and bone weakness.

-Bad Back:-
+Bad Back:

 In Sun Salutation (Surya Namaskar), the spine expands and contracts to put pressure on the lower back and hip.
 Hence someone with a very bad back or injured back should certainly avoid this even if one has practiced this for years.
 It is essential to take a yoga teacher’s guidance or start slowly once the yoga practitioner has recovered from the back ailment or injury.

-Pregnant Women:-
+Pregnant Women:

 Not advisable to be done by pregnant women as this puts pressure on the back and the abdominal area.

-High Blood Pressure:-
+High Blood Pressure:

-Heart Problem:-
+Heart Problem:

 Someone with a heart problem is advised to consult a physician before practicing Sun Salutation (Surya Namaskar).
 Remember that the age factor does play a big role for someone with heart conditions.